 How To Prevent And Treat Dehydration

-In worst case scenarios, heat exhaustion and heat stroke can occur when the body loses fluids that it needs to function properly.
+In worst-case scenarios, heat exhaustion and heat stroke can occur when the body loses the fluids that it needs to function properly.
 Dehydration can be prevented and treated through the following:

 - While water is the main source of hydration, you can get fluids from the proper kinds of food too.
 So, make sure that you eat healthy foods such as vegetables and fruits.
 High-water content foods, such as Watermelons and Oranges, can help replenish lost body fluids and electrolytes, most especially during hot summer days.